ngshiheng/Casper/README.md

 # Casper

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
+A classic theme for [Ghost](http://github.com/tryghost/ghost/), originally the default theme.
+These days, our default theme is [Source](http://github.com/tryghost/source/)

 This is the latest development version of Casper!
 If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.

 &nbsp;